 In all my years of riding on Highway 9 I’ve only come across one accident within seconds of happening.
 Fortunately it was not much more than a broken nose and some blood.
-But there’s another story that comes to mind as I ride by on a corner of highway 9, the one without the guard rail several miles up the hill from downtown Saratoga.
+But there’s another story that comes to mind as I ride by on a sweeping turn, the one without the guard rail several miles up the hill from downtown Saratoga.

-The wreaths are gone now.
+The wreaths are gone.
 It has been several years.
-A former co-worker lost his daughter on the road, in a car crash one night.
+A former co-worker lost his daughter here, in a car crash one night.
 It’s a tragedy to lose a loved one in such a way.
 At first she was reported missing.
-Sheriff patrols and the CHP searched long and hard on Highway 9, but they couldn’t find her car.
+Sheriffs and the CHP searched long and hard on Highway 9, but they couldn’t find her car.

 My co-worker wouldn’t give up.
 He kept searching.
-One day he looked on that corner without the guardrail and the steep embankment.
+One day he looked on that corner without the guardrail, scrambling down the steep embankment.
 At night in the fog driving down 9, the banked left turn might be missed.
 Who knows what happened?
 But that’s where he found her, down that steep embankment.

 As I ride down 9 on that turn, banked at 30 mph, I think about it.
-It’s a fact of life that traveling comes with dangers, but we accept them because what would life be without the adventure?
+Traveling comes with dangers, but we accept them.
+What would life be without the adventure?